 A professional art lighting company, such as TM lighting, can provide specific guidance on choosing the right LED to best showcase your artwork and give the richest definition.
 Poor quality LEDs won’t highlight the nuances and details of your painting in the same way that an LED which reproduces 100 per cent of the colour spectrum will.

 TM lighting advises that for the optimum light in a home environment, use a colour temperature of 2,700K and a colour rendering index (CRI) of 95 or above.

 It’s your personal preference when deciding on the type of light that will illuminate your artwork.
-A track system and spotlights is the best option if you have appropriate ceiling and wall space, and would like to move your artwork to different locations.
+A track system and spotlights are the best option if you have appropriate ceiling and wall space, and would like to move your artwork to different locations.
 For this reason, many galleries and museums are inclined to use tracking lights for their artwork collections.
-The distance and height created by using track lights also casts a wider beam over the artwork.
+The distance and height created by using track lights also cast a wider beam over the artwork.

 For single artworks, picture lights can create a dramatic effect and a distinguished focal point.
 Picture lights placed on walls can also create a layered lighting effect and a warm ambience to pick out the precise colours of the artwork.

 The right picture light can also highlight the medium of the artwork.
 For example, with a textured acrylic painting, the lighting can carefully fall on the dimensions of the piece and make it a stand-out feature of the room.